drawbuildplay/drawbuildplay.github.io/content/_index.md

 +++
-title = "DIY Home Decor Haven - DrawBuildPlay" description = "Discover the art of creating the perfect home environment with DrawBuildPlay.
+title = "We are DrawBuildPlay - Your Home Decor DIY Haven!" description = "Discover the art of creating the perfect home environment with DrawBuildPlay.
 Explore home decor trends, smart home technology, and home building insights.
 Get inspired, stay informed, and connect with a community of like-minded enthusiasts.
 Transform your living space, one idea at a time!"
 +++